TutorialDoctor/Software_Development/More-Info/Godot API Nav/Navigating the Godot API.md

 ## Create a node

-Everything in Godot, is an object.
+Everything in Godot is an object.
 So naturally the **Object Class** is the super-class of all other objects in Godot.
 Sub-objects like buttons, images, sounds , 3d models etc. are all derived from the Object Class.

 The first sub-class of the Object Class is the **Node Class**.
 The Node class is the base class for all elements in your scene/level.